JustinTimperio/warp-cli/README.md

 Warp-CLI also includes a macro system for repeating custom transfers with a single command.
 Macros are stored transfer commands (stored in ~/warp-cli/macros) that are invoked with `warp -m macro_name`.

 To generate a macro:\
- `warp -gm daily_backup -f source_ssh /dir/to/backup /dir/to/store/backup -tr 16 -ri 10000 -ow true`
+ `warp -gm daily_backup -f source_ssh /dir/to/backup /dir/to/store/backup -tr 16 -ri 10000 -ow true -cp '-skip_writes=true -start_port=12345'`

 This macro can now be called with:\
  `warp -m daily_backup`